Donimax/satisfactory-docker/README.md

         restart: unless-stopped
 ```

-For windows vlumes use for example:
+For windows volumes use for example:

 ```yaml
         volumes: